Gone Girl (film): Potential sequel

 In an interview in October 2014, Rosamund Pike stated she would return for a sequel if Gillian Flynn wrote the script.
 In January 2015, Flynn said she was open to the idea of a sequel, but said it would be "a few years down the road" when the original cast and crew would be available again.

+Real-world kidnapping

+For several months, the police and the media labeled the real-world kidnapping of Denise Huskins in March 2015 as the "Gone Girl" hoax because they erroneously thought it followed a similar pattern as the movie.
+In fact, Huskins was the victim of an actual kidnapping and not the perpetrator of a hoax.
+The case was the subject of a documentary, American Nightmare.